 Insurance companies in Singapore fall under the regulations of the Monetary Authority of Singapore (MAS) and are governed by the Insurance Act.
 The insurance legislation recognizes insurers, reinsurers, agents and brokers who can act as insurance intermediaries.
 Insurers can act as licensed or foreign insurers in Singapore.
 While licensed insurance companies can provide direct life, general reinsurance and captive insurance services, foreign companies will fall under the Lloyd’s Scheme and Lloyd’s Asia Scheme for providing their services.

 Our specialists in company formation in Singapore can provide you with information about the schemes for foreign insurance companies operating in the city-state.
+They can help you witht the process of setting up a private limited company in Singapore for your insurance business.

 Foreign investors seeking to open a company in Singapore in the insurance/reinsurance field, must fulfill several conditions.
 Among these, they must have a minimum share capital which depends on the services they provide: